fudgebucket27/LoopDropSharp/README.md

 # LoopringNftTransferDemoSharp
 This is a demo repo to show how to do NFT transfers between accounts on Loopring in C#.

-It uses a ***Metamask*** private key to sign the transfers so you will need to export that out from your Metamask account.
+It uses a ***Metamask*** private key to sign the transfers so you will need to export that out from your Metamask/Gamestop wallet account.
 You can export the Loopring related account details from the "Security" tab while logged into https://loopring.io.
 Make sure these details are from the same account!

 DO NOT SHARE ANY API OR PRIVATE KEYS with anyone else!!!!!!!